-A typical injury from a rabbit fighting includes:
+A typical injury from rabbits fighting includes:

 These aggressive hormonal behaviors will start when the rabbits hit puberty.
 So make sure that you get them neutered before that.

 There are two things you can do to stop your two male rabbits from fighting.
-One is to get them neutered and to separate and give them their personal space.
+One is to get them neutered and to separate them and give them their personal space.

 Cite this article: